sadmanca/2023-fall-ece344-documentation/docs/01-process-viewer.md

 you'll be using these again for future labs.
 It's best to get some experience with them now for the shortest lab.

+### Use AddressSanitizer

+Re-create the build directory using:

+    rm -rf build
+    meson setup build -Db_sanitize=address
+    meson compile -C build

+Then run the test cases manually to see any memory errors.

 ## Submission

 Simply push your code using `git push origin main` (or simply